dalanon018/pwa/docs/general/README.md

 ## Next generation CSS

-Write composable CSS that's co-located with your components using [`styled-components`] for complete modularity.
+Write composable CSS that's co-located with your components using [CSS modules] for complete modularity.
 Unique generated class names keep the specificity low while eliminating style clashes.
 Ship only the styles that are used on the visible page for the best performance.

-[`styled-components`]: ../css/styled-components.md
+[Styled Component]: ../css/styled-components.md

 ## Industry-standard routing